-Conversion of Accounts Payable to Professional Services Provider into Series B Preferred
+Conversion of Accounts Payable to Professional Services Providers and Other Debt into Series B Preferred

-On June 8, 2015, one of our professional service providers agreed to convert the entire \$432,500 past due balance for prior services (Service Provider Payables) into 71,429 shares of our Series B Preferred.
-We determined that the conversion of the Service Provider Payables balance into Series B Preferred should be accounted for as an extinguishment of debt.
-Considering the exchangeability of the Series B Preferred into our common stock, the dividend applicable to the Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of Series B Preferred issued pursuant to the Service Provider Payables conversion was equal to the market value of a share of our common stock on the Service Provider Payables conversion date.
-Based on the \$10.00 per share fair value of the Series B Preferred at the date the Service Provider Payables were converted, we issued Series B Preferred having an aggregate fair value of \$714,300 and we recognized a non-cash loss on extinguishment of debt attributable to the conversion of the Service Provider Payables \$281,800 in the quarter ended June 30, 2015 in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.
+During June and July 2015, two of our professional service providers and a former employee to whom we were contractually obligated for certain accrued compensation amounts converted an aggregate of \$497,900 past due amounts for prior services (Service Provider Payables) into an aggregate of 80,929 shares of our Series B Preferred.
+We determined that the conversion of the Service Provider Payables balances into Series B Preferred should be accounted for as an extinguishment of debt.
+Considering the exchangeability of the Series B Preferred into our common stock, the dividend applicable to the Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of Series B Preferred issued pursuant to the conversion of the Service Provider Payables was equal to the market value of a share of our common stock on the respective Service Provider Payable conversion dates.
+Based on the per share fair value of the Series B Preferred on the respective dates that each Service Provider Payable was converted, which ranged from \$10.00 per share to \$12.00 per share, we issued Series B Preferred having an aggregate fair value of \$823,800 to the Service Providers.
+Accordingly, we recognized an aggregate non-cash loss on the extinguishment of debt attributable to the conversion of the Service Provider Payables in the amounts of \$281,800 and \$44,100 in the quarters ended June 30, 2015 and September 30, 2015, respectively, as reflected in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.